Health & Benefits

 - A child caregiver who meets certain requirements.

-You can ask for a waiver of this lien if it means that a family member will suffer financial hardship.
-Specifically, the heir or beneficiary must show that recovery would cause them to become or remain eligible for state benefits such as SSI or TANF.
+People can ask for a waiver of this lien if it means that a family member will suffer financial hardship.
+Specifically, the heir or beneficiary must show that recovery would cause them to become or remain eligible for state benefits such as Supplemental Security Income (SSI) or Temporary Assistance for Needy Families (TANF).

 Worried about doing this on your own?
 You may be able to get free legal help.